tobiasvanderwerff/cuda-pytorch-template/README.md

 Once you've compiled, you can use the provided scripts to:

-1. Test your kernel(s):
+1. Test your kernels:

     ```shell
     pytest -v -s
     ```

-2. Benchmark your kernel(s):
+2. Benchmark your kernels:

     ```shell
     python benchmark.py
     ```

+These two commands should work out of the box for the two kernels mentioned above.

-Now, you can start hacking away at your own CUDA kernels!
+That's it!
+Now, you can start hacking away and create your own CUDA kernels.

 ## Detailed profiling